 Dry Eye Treatment in Portland OR

-- Environmental conditions such as smoke, wind and dry climates
+- Environmental conditions such as smoke, wind, and excessive sun

 - Long-term contact lens use